eddietal2/llama_chat/README.md

-# llama_index_tutorial
+# Llama Chat

-I am doing the official LlamaIndex ChatBot tutorial, and I am housing the code here, along with my own personal modifications.
+I am doing the official LlamaIndex ChatBot tutorial, and I am housing the code here.
+It will be a starting point and foundation, before adding my own modifications.